Mikheil17/Mikheil17/README.md

 Experience the passage of time as you go through each day, growing older and coming to realize the fleeting nature of life.

 #### [Eternal Darkness and its Blind Spot](https://github.com/Mikheil17/Eternal-Darkness-and-its-Blind-Spot)
-As you explore different enviroments and follow clues to escape, you slowly discover each room connects to your life - and death.
+As you explore different environments and follow clues to escape, you slowly discover each room connects to your life - and death.

 #### [Paradise OS](https://github.com/Mikheil17/Paradise-OS/tree/main)
 Follow a new and innovative AI technology that tries to create the "Perfect" game by adapting player feedback and iterating through experiences.